 For the first time, Jay and Eva made eye contact.
 She was pretty, thought Jay, with thin pink lipstick.
 She gave him a sorry smile as if apologizing for her husband, who was conspicuously absent.
 “The puppet’s off-putting, to be honest.
 I like these little birds better.”

-“Henry said you go bird-watching every year,” said Jay.
-He shaded his eyes from the setting sun.
+“Henry said you go bird-watching every year.”
+Jay shaded his eyes from the setting sun.
 He, Eva, and Lilly started West for the first ferry.
 “Where else have you gone?
 What’s your favorite bird?”

 “I’m not as interested in birds as Henry makes me out to be,” she said.
 “In fact, he’s the one who insists on our annual family trip to Sheridan.”

 “Daddy says I’m old enough to go to the big island,” said Lilly.
-“Usually he makes us go back after the second island, as soon as we see some birds!”
+“Usually he makes us leave super early!”